MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-reference-for-networking.md

 ## References for Azure Network

 The [Azure Network](/azure/azure-Network/) CLI experience is composed of two parts: Azure CLI (commonly referred to as CLI **core**) and the Azure Network CLI **extension**.
-Azure CLI extension references must be installed prior to use.
-The [az extension add](/cli/azure/extension?view=azure-cli-latest#az-extension-add) command installs an extension reference by name.
+An extension gives you access to experimental and pre-release commands, and must be installed prior to use.
+See [Installing extension references](#installing-extension-references) for script examples.

 ### Virtual network